EdDev/eddev.github.io/_posts/2020-05-03-static-ipv6-playground.md

 With the IPv6 link-local addresses in place, we can already check the connectivity between the two namespaces.

-Using the infromation gathered in the previous `ip addr` commands, learn the link-local IPv6 address of each peer and use it in the ping command.
+Using the information gathered in the previous `ip addr` commands, learn the link-local IPv6 address of each peer and use it in the ping command.

 Note: As the addresses have link-local scope, a zone must be added to the